 Although treatment strategies for osteoporosis have been shown to be highly effective, there is evidence to suggest that only a minority of osteoporosis patients receive treatment, and therefore the personal and societal burden of fragility fractures remains high 5.
-58This untreated population of individuals with osteoporosis is referred to as ‘The Osteoporosis Treatment Gap’ and recent studies have sought to introduce interventions to reduce this.
+A recent report issued by the US National Osteoporosis Foundation estimated that 2 million Americans had 2.3 million osteoporotic fractures in 2015 with only 9% undergoing bone mineral density testing within 6 months of the fracture.
+In the first 2–3 years post fracture, a second fracture occurred in 307 000 of these individuals incurring a cost of in excess of $6·3 billion 58.
+This untreated population of individuals with osteoporosis is referred to as ‘The Osteoporosis Treatment Gap’ and recent studies have sought to introduce interventions to reduce this.
 For example, fracture risk assessment tools (such as FRAX), which utilise clinical variables to provide a measure of fracture risk, have been developed to assist clinicians in identifying ‘at risk’ individuals 22.
 There is, however, a wide variation in the use of fracture assessment tools worldwide (1000-fold) which may be a reflection of the lack of cohesion in local guidelines or difficulty in accessing the assessment tools online or in paper format59.
 Despite the introduction of fracture risk assessment tools, there has been a reduction in the number of ‘at risk’ individuals receiving treatment for osteoporosis in some developed countries including the UK and USA 60, 61.
 This trend may reflect disproportionate highlighting in the lay-media of rare adverse events associated with bisphosphonate use, such as osteonecrosis of the jaw and atypical femoral fractures 62.
 There is, however, little evidence to suggest that the risk of these adverse events is significantly higher in individuals taking bisphosphonates for 10 years, compared to age-matched controls 63.

 Osteoporosis screening programmes